tkmmark/compas-RV2/docsource/tutorial.rst

         :figclass: figure
         :class: figure-img img-fluid

-    If horizontal equilibrium has been found, meaning that all the corresponding edges now have angle deviations that are below the defined angle tolerance, the two diagrams should no longer have any dots displaying the angle values, as shown below.
+    If horizontal equilibrium has been found, meaning that all the corresponding edges now have angle deviations that are below the defined angle tolerance, the two diagrams should no longer have any dots displaying the angle deviation values, as shown below.

     .. figure:: _images/tutorial_17.jpg
         :figclass: figure